Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 ScopeDescription

-Marketplaces can be added via GitHub repos, URLs, or local paths.
-There’s an official marketplace, and you can create team-specific ones.
+Marketplaces can be added from a GitHub repo (owner/repo), a Git URL, a local path, or a marketplace.json URL.
+There’s an official marketplace, and you can also build a team-only one.

-If you already have skills or hooks in .claude/, simply move them to a plugin structure:
+If you already have skills or hooks in .claude/, move them into the plugin structure:

 mkdir -p my-plugin/.claude-plugin